kamccall/cpp-ud-ROS-robot-capstone/README.md

 * demo of planning and autonomous movement of diffbot through gazebo environment controlled by rviz based on map created in (2) above

 ## file and directory structure
-the (more detailed) demo summarized below will refer to the files and how they are used. i have organized the work into two distinct ROS packages, that both exist in the 'catkin' workspace hierarchy. both of these ROS packages are therefore placed under the /home/username/catkin_ws/src hierarchy, and are therefore accessed most directly by doing to ~/catkin_ws/src/package_name. in this case, both of the solutions exist there. the files and directories under each of the demo solutions are:
+the (more detailed) demo summarized below will refer to the files and how they are used. i have organized the work into two distinct ROS packages, that both exist in the 'catkin' workspace hierarchy. both of these ROS packages are therefore placed under the /home/username/catkin_ws/src hierarchy, and are therefore accessed most directly by going to ~/catkin_ws/src/package_name. the files and directories under each of the demo solutions are:
 ### km_diff_robot_gazebo project (~/catkin_ws/src/km_diff_robot_gazebo)
 * package.xml file: ROS .xml file that defines all the ROS package dependencies for compilation and execution